lotress/common-node/README.md

 logError(None('wrong')) // undefined
 ```
 ----
-`M` takes a function, wrap it into a Monad which can be called as the original function, with additional `.then` and `.catch` interface
+`M` takes a function, wrap it into a Monad which can be called as the original function,
+with additional `.then` and `.catch` interface.

 `M: (input: *any -> output: any) -> ContinuationMonad`

 `ContinuationMonad: input -> Promise(-> output)`

 `ContinuationMonad.then: (onFulfilled: (input: output -> output: any)?, onRejected: (reason: any -> any)?) -> ContinuationMonad`
-at least one of two callbacks is required
+at least one of two callbacks is required.

 `ContinuationMonad.catch: (onRejected: (reason: any -> any)) -> ContinuationMonad`